Video: Plantaris muscle (3D)

-Functions and anatomy of the plantaris muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the plantaris muscle shown with 3D model animation.

 Today, we're going to discuss the functions of a tiny muscle of your leg which some considered to not really have a function – a so-called vestigial muscle – which apparently holds no significant role in humans.
 But is this true?
 Stay with me and we'll try to get to the bottom of this mystery as we discuss the functions of the plantaris muscle.